 Many things make continental knitting different from English knitting.
 The most obvious is where the knitter holds the yarn.

-English knitters hold the working yarn in their right hand, while continental knitters hold the yarn in the left.
+English style knitters hold the working yarn in their right hand, while continental knitters hold the yarn in the left hand.

-You also knit stitches by ‘picking.’
-To work knit stitches, you insert the right needle into the first stitch, poke the needle over and under the working yarn, and pull through.
+You also knit stitches by the motion called ‘picking.’
+To work knit stitches, you insert the right needle into the first stitch, poke it over and under the yarn, and pull through.

 How To Continental Knitting – Continental Knitting For Beginners Step By Step